-Welcome to My ChurchSuite!
-My ChurchSuite is what we call the church member-facing side of ChurchSuite.
-While your church's ministry leaders, staff and pastors will use the admin-facing system to help them manage the church, we've created a great system for you too; to help you keep your details up to date and to help you access and engage with the life and activity of what's going on at your church.
+Welcome to My ChurchSuite, your church's member-facing platform!
+While leaders and staff will use the admin-facing ChurchSuite system to help them manage administration, we've created a great system for members too; to help you keep your details up to date, and to help you access and more easily engage with the life and activity of everything that's going on in your church, charity, organisation or community.

-While this user guide outlines all the features in My ChurchSuite, it is possible that your leaders have chosen to disable or restrict certain features, or simply do not have certain modules on their system at all.
-If you are having difficulty accessing a particular feature, you should speak to your leaders in the first instance to see if it available and has been enabled for you.
+While this user guide outlines all the main features in My ChurchSuite, it is possible that your organisation has chosen to disable or restrict access to certain features, or they may not yet have certain features installed on their system at all.
+If you are having difficulty locating a particular feature you should reach out to your organisation in the first instance to see if it's available and has been enabled for you.

 Navigating My ChurchSuite